Ford GPA: Half-Safe and other conversions

 After World War II, several adventurers converted surplus GPAs into world-travelling machines.

 The most famous one was during the 1950s when Australian Ben Carlin (1912–1981) sailed and drove a modified Seep, that he called "Half-Safe" on a journey around the world.
+The Guinness World Records recognises Carlin as having completed the "first and only circumnavigation by an amphibious vehicle".

 A young American couple, Helen and Frank Schreider, converted one which they called "La Tortuga" and traveled from Los Angeles to the Southern tip of South America (1954–1956).
 They later converted another one called "Tortuga II" which they used on National Geographic expeditions in India (1959) and Indonesia (1961).

 World War II British paratrooper veteran Lionel Force purchased a GPA from Levy's Surplus in Toronto, Ontario, Canada, and called it "The Amphib".
 Among many changes, he grafted on a roof from a Dodge station wagon and lengthened the hull at the stern.
 He used the top halves of the doors, but knowing that he might be tied up alongside a dock, he added a round roof hatch.
 He planned to travel from Toronto to England via the US, Mexico, Guatemala, Panama, South America including Brazil, Africa, the Middle East, Greece and up to England.
 He got as far as Panama but turned back when he learned that the freighter upon which he intended to ship "The Amphib" from Brazil to Africa had been taken out of service.